labouz/labouz/README.md

 ### Hi there, I'm Layla! 👋🏼

 - 💃🏻 I'm a doctoral student, Philadelphia transplant by way of Miami & Atlanta, mom to two 🐈 , and an overzelous organizer of anything.
 If I'm not working, you can find me reading in my happy place, usually with a glass of wine in hand, or letting shit go thru some form of physical activity 🧘🏻‍♀️ 🏃🏻‍♀️ 🥊 .
-- 🔭 I’m currently working on drug euphamism detection and extraction from online forums.
+- 🔭 I’m currently working on understanding the language of illicit drug use from social forums.
 - 🌱 I’m currently learning NLP with Deep Learning while sharpening my python skills.
 - 👯 I’m looking to collaborate on building out my [DOPE](https://github.com/CTN-0094/DOPE) R package.
 - 🤔 I’m looking for help with..._see second point_ 😅 & finding life outside of my phd 🫠